 If the attempt to rehabilitate the company is successful, the receivership process for the company ends.
 If the company’s financial difficulties are too great to overcome, however, the commissioner declares the company insolvent, and the receivership process moves into the next stage—liquidation.
 In this stage, the receiver or deputy receiver attempts to maximize the company’s assets to pay off as many creditors as possible—including policyholders.

 When a company is liquidated, state life and health insurance guaranty associations are triggered to provide continuing coverage and benefits to policyholders of the company living in their state.
 Policyholders who reside in states where the insolvent insurer was not licensed are covered, in most cases, by the guaranty association of the company’s domiciliary state.
-If the company does not have enough funds to meet its obligations to policyholders (a common occurrence with insolvent insurance companies), each state guaranty association assesses the member insurers in its state a share of the amount required to meet the claims of resident policyholders.
+If the company does not have enough funds to meet its obligations to policyholders, each state guaranty association assesses the member insurers in its state a share of the amount required to meet the claims of resident policyholders.
 The amount assessed is based on the amount of premiums each company collects in that state on the kind of business for which benefits are required.

 [ Back ]